Tim K: Home & Garden

 Tim K worked with DJ/Producer Timothy Shumaker under the moniker Home & Garden starting in 2000.
 They released 12" singles and remixes for labels such as Atlantic Records, Reprise Records and Warner Bros.
 Records.
 Their debut full-length record Domesticated was released on Om Records in 2007.
 It featured appearances from Derrick Carter, Lisa Shaw, DJ Colette, Lucy Woodward, Chez Damier and Mic Murphy.

+Songs featured in video games

 Tiny Hearts

 Tim K is currently working a collaborative project, Tiny Hearts with producer Waajeed and vocalist Dede Reynolds.
 Their debut EP Stay will be released on Detroit's Dirt Tech Reck label.
 Their initial video "Centerfold" was released in September 2013.
 A live performance of Tiny Hearts was featured on Boilerroom.tv.
 His composition for the group, "Snow Cold", was featured on NPR's Here and Now late in 2013.

 Commercial and other work

 Friskies tapped Tim K to compose music for its "Adventureland" Campaign, featured in the Winter Olympics, as well as in 3D at movie theatre venues across the US.
 The 9 commercial campaign featured singer Deanne Reynolds of Tiny Hearts.
 The commercial was listed as Advertising Age's Ad of the week.
 In 2013, Tim K composed the music for Nike's KDV shoe release.